t3kt/raytk/docs/_reference/operators/filter/index.md

       x value, and combines the results.
     thumb: assets/images/reference/operators/filter/instance_thumb.png
   - name: instanceField
+    summary: Repeats an input field multiple times and combines the results.
   - name: invert
     summary: Invert an SDF, so that the inside is the outside.
     thumb: assets/images/reference/operators/filter/invert_thumb.png